steve-hu/SHTG/multistep/README.md

 ## <a name="scaling"></a>Scaling
 * More descriptions about scaling.
-* More descriptions about scaling.
-* More descriptions about scaling.

 ## <a name="customization"></a>Customization
 * More descriptions about customization.
-* More descriptions about customization.
-* More descriptions about customization.

 ## <a name="visualization"></a>Enhancing Visualization
 * More descriptions about enhancing visualization.
-* More descriptions about enhancing visualization.
-* More descriptions about enhancing visualization.

 ## <a name="security"></a>Security
-* More descriptions about security.
-* More descriptions about security.
 * More descriptions about security.
 </root>